tobowers/mamoo/README.markdown

 #Mamoo
 The Motionbox Advanced Model Observer Observer

 A light-weight MVC framework for separating concerns (Data model, views, related actions).
+It also provides a javscript queue system which lines functions up in an array and will execute them at an interval.

+Full documentation can be found here: [http://tobowers.github.com/mamoo/](http://tobowers.github.com/mamoo/)

 It's built on top of [Prototype](http://prototypejs.org) and the [Motionbox EventHandler](http://github.com/tobowers/motionbox-eventhandler).
 Minimized it's about 13k.

 #introduction